How To Plan Your Bathroom Layout By Our Design Experts | 34 St John

 11th September 23

-Reading Time: 6 mins 3 secs
+Reading Time: 4 mins 7 secs

-Step one: Assess your needs and space
+Assess your needs and space

-Accurately measuring your bathroom
+Accurately measure your bathroom

 No bathroom renovation can get started without this all-important first step.
 Here’s how you should do it.